-Open source content management systems require the most maintenance because of the large community constantly working on it and making it better.
+Open source content management systems require the most maintenance because of the large community constantly working on them and making them better.
 That means more security and more features than you would get with any other type of website.

 Proprietary Content Management System

-There are hundreds of proprietary CMSs and one great feature about them is that maintenance, security, etc. is all built into them.
+There are hundreds of proprietary CMSs and one great feature about them is that maintenance, security, etc. are all built into them.

 - Wix – Starting at $11/month for personal, $14/month for business.

 - Weebly – Starting at $12/month for a useful website (no ads, etc.)